scottie/Litesight/README.md

 # *fantasygold-insight*

-*insight* is an open-source Litecoin blockchain explorer with complete REST and websocket APIs. insight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.
+*insight* is an open-source FGC blockchain explorer with complete REST and websocket APIs. insight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

 Check some screenshots and more details at [fantasygold-insight's project homepage](https://github.com/scottie/fantasygold-insight).